pycontribs/pyrax/docs/cloud_loadbalancers.md

 * A string in the format "YYYY-MM-DD HH:MM:SS"
 * A string in the format "YYYY-MM-DD"

 When both starting and ending times are specified, the resulting usage data will only include records within that time period.
 When only the starting time is specified, all records from that point to the present are returned.
-When only the ending time is specified, all records from the earlist up to the ending time are returned.
+When only the ending time is specified, all records from the earliest up to the ending time are returned.

 ## Load Balancer Statistics